MLI-lab/noisy_dna_data_storage/README.md

 # Data dependencies

-In the "data" folder there are 2 files plus a link to another file:
+The "data" folder contains two files and a link to a third file containing the sequencing data:

 File_1.zip: if you choose to run the code for a simulated dataset, this file will be loaded.